 At Ellevest, we’re constantly using tax-smart techniques on your behalf.
 This starts with the low-cost, tax-efficient ETFs we use across all of our investment portfolios.
 It continues with us being really deliberate with the asset classes we put in taxable, non-retirement accounts because we want to use ones that minimize the odds of taxes eating into your potential returns.
 We also reinvest dividends and interest in a way that minimizes transactions, so you’re less likely to trigger a taxable event —which is IRS speak for “you’re going to owe taxes for this.”
 Lastly, while rebalancing your portfolio, we maximize losses and minimize your gains whenever possible to reduce your capital gains tax.

 Those taxes add up.
 Which makes you wonder...how much of that pre-tax forecast are you likely to have for your goals after you pay those taxes?
-We’d rather give you a clearer, after-tax forecast (even though that means it’s lower than others’) so you have an idea as to how much money you’ll have to spend when your goal date arrives.
+We’d rather give you a clearer, after-tax forecast, so you have an idea as to how much money you’ll have to spend when your goal date arrives.

 Also worth mentioning: Our focus on helping you reach your goals is a big reason why we don’t do automated tax loss harvesting.
 Automated tax loss harvesting is a strategy in which one sells investments that have declined in value and use those losses to offset any capital gains (and the taxes that come with them).
 Proponents say it lowers taxes and increases after-tax returns.